 How does Universal Orlando Resort operate under COVID protocols/restrictions?

-Across Universal Orlando, you’ll find number of precautions in place to keep guests safe and healthy.
-Face coverings are only required indoors for those guests who haven’t yet been fully vaccinated.
+Across Universal Orlando, you’ll find a number of precautions in place to keep guests safe and healthy.
+Face coverings are no longer required for fully vaccinated guests.
 A socially distanced space of three feet is suggested, but not mandated.
 And all around the resort, you’ll find hand-sanitizing stations and helpful signage, encouraging visitors to sanitize frequently.
 Finally, all theme and water parks are operating at reduced capacity, so you’ll have more ability to spread out in the ride queues and throughout the parks.

 (Please note that, also as of May 6, temperature screenings are no longer required for either day guests arriving through CityWalk or hotel guests staying on property.)